-Rogue Company map tier list: Skyfell, Canals, Vice, more | Dexerto.com
+Rogue Company map tier list: Skyfell, Canals, Vice, more

 Finally, we come to the very bottom of the barrel, the lowest rung on the Rogue Company map food chain: Canals.
 We will say that Canals has a good amount of time before teams engage, but it all goes crashing downhill from there.

-First off, the whole map, save for one or two areas on the attacking spawn side, is completely enclosed and very close-quarters.
-You can certainly run Phantom, just don't pick her sniper unless you want your entire team to start flaming you.
+The whole map, save for one or two areas on the attacking spawn side, is completely enclosed and very close-quarters.
+You can certainly run Phantom or Fixer, just don’t pick a sniper rifle unless you want your entire team to start flaming you.

 There are only a few set routes for rotations as well, and they’re extremely obvious, making it easier for the enemy team to cut you off and wait for you to come to them, putting you at an immediate disadvantage.